Coimbatore district reports six new COVID-19 cases

 - Ever wondered why no complaints of potholes, flooding in Electronics City in Bengaluru

-Tiruppur district reported two new cases.
-Four persons recovered from the disease, and there were 17 active cases.
-The district had a test positivity rate of 1.2 % on Tuesday.
+Tiruppur district reported a new case on Thursday.
+The Health Department said that three persons recovered from the disease, and the district had 15 active cases.
+The district had a test positivity rate of 1.4 % on Wednesday.

 ADVERTISEMENT